rock-core/drivers-orogen-iodrivers_base/README.md

 needed.
 You should therefore not care about dynamic reconfiguration in first implementations.

+## Runtime Errors

+While the runtime error support in oroGen components is usually seldom used, it does have a very good use case in device drivers.
+The semantic of the state is that of a "degraded state" (with the actual state the component is in definining how the component's function is actually degraded).

+In the case of devices, it can be used when the primary function of the device is not available - for instance for reason of safety, or the presence of an alarm, but we need the driver to run to know whether the cause of the malfunction disappears.
+Examples:

+- a device using subsea transducers (e.g. sonar, USBL) is not in water, but we need the device's status to know whether it is in the water.
+- a motor gets into an overtemperature failure mode, but we need the motor feedback to know it gets out of this mode.

+`iodrivers_base` originally did *not* have any support for this kind of states.
+Therefore, for backward compatibility reasons, the support needs to be enabled in C++ by calling `setRuntimeErrorIOProcessing(true)` (e.g. in the constructor)

+Once this is done, the common expected driver-related error handling will be enabled (output of I/O status, handling of FD errors and of `io_wait_timeout`).
+IO processing has its own hook called `errorProcessIO`.
+But in this case, a default implementation exists, which calls `processIO`.

 ## Details about the iodrivers_base::Task interface

 This interface provides two means of communication between the device and the